tech-camp-day/workshop-cookbook/en/0_Create_LINE_bot.md

 3. Click on "Create a new channel" and select "Messaging API"
 4. Click on "Create a LINE Official Account.
 5. Fill in the required information and click "Create".
-6. Once you reach 3rd Step, scroll down and click "Later".
+6. Once you reach 3rd Step of creating Channel, scroll down and click "Later".
 7. Click "Settings" at the top right corner.
 8. Click "Messaging API", and then click "Enable Messaging API"
 9. Select the provider that we just created from 1.